Ireland's 1926 census

 The 1926 census of Ireland has been approved for early release by the Government

 1926 census: Latest news on the release

-The release of Ireland's 1926 census returns has been approved by the Irish Government, according to a statement by Heritage Minister Jimmy Deenihan on 9 March 2012 (see below).
-While there are still some hoops to jump through (not to mention some behind the scenes crossing of fingers), it is considered likely that the process to release this wonderful resource to the public would continue.
+The release of Ireland's 1926 census returns was approved by the Irish Government, according to a statement by Heritage Minister Jimmy Deenihan on 9 March 2012 (see below).
+While there are still some hoops to jump through (not to mention some behind the scenes crossing of fingers), it was initially considered likely that the process to release this wonderful resource to the public would continue.
 However, by mid-2013 most genealogists had reluctantly accepted that an early release was becoming less and less likely.

 22 April 2013Time marches on and still there's no sign of the legislation being in place anytime soon.
 At the recent Clare Roots Society Conference 'Gathering the Scattering', the concensus seemed to be that progress had not just stalled, it was almost in retreat.
 The issue of the CSO (see 16 November update, below) rumbles on.
 Realistically, if the legislation is not in place by the end of this year, it is difficult to see the 1926 census of Ireland being available for public consumption by 2016, the date originally set for release.

 16 November 2012The legislation is still not in place, although the Minister continues to say that the Government is behind the plan to release the records before 2016.